This post may contain affiliate links. For more information, please see our affiliate policy.

 - Salt and freshly ground black pepper to taste

-- In a large skillet over medium heat, heat oil until shimmering.
+- In a large skillet over medium-high heat, heat oil until shimmering.
 Add onion, peppers, and celery and cook until softened.
 Add Andouille sausage and cook until browned.

 - Stir in garlic until fragrant, about 30 seconds.
-Add chicken and Cajun seasoning and cook, stirring often, until chicken is golden and cooked through.
+Add chicken and Cajun seasoning and cook, stirring often, until chicken is browned and cooked through.

-- Stir in penne, diced tomatoes and juice, and chicken broth.
-Simmer until pasta is al dente and almost all of the liquid is absorbed, about 20 minutes.
+- Stir in pasta, diced tomatoes and juice, and chicken broth.
+Simmer uncovered until pasta is al dente and almost all of the liquid is absorbed, about 20 minutes.

 - Stir in heavy cream and cheddar cheese until melted.
 Season to taste with salt and pepper.
-Serve with Parmesan, if desired.
+Garnish with Parmesan cheese and fresh parsley if desired.